brainhack-school2020/Biosignal-Emotions-BHS-2020/README.md

 ### Deliverables

 At the end of this project, I plan to have:
- - A classifier using at least one type of biosignal, trained using Compute Canada.
+ - A classifier trained using Compute Canada.